Malthe Jakobsen: 2023

 The team's European campaign started positively, as a third place in class at Barcelona was followed by a second place at Le Castellet.
-During the third round in Aragón however, Jakobsen caused the #37 to retire for the only time that year, missing his braking point for turn one and colliding with the fellow Cool Racing car of José María López.
+During the third round in Aragón however, Jakobsen caused the No. 37 to retire for the only time that year, missing his braking point for turn one and colliding with the fellow Cool Racing car of José María López.
 The next race at Spa-Francorchamps saw a return to form, with Jakobsen playing a starring role in the team's first Pro-Am victory and overall second place.
-Another class win followed during the 4 Hours of Algarve, where a late 10-second-penalty for the leading Mathias Beche gifted the #37 another 25 points, placing them into championship contention for the season finale.
+Another class win followed during the 4 Hours of Algarve, where a late ten-second-penalty for the leading Mathias Beche gifted the No. 37 another 25 points, placing them into championship contention for the season finale.
 Despite an early spin by Coigny during the second race at Portimão, Jakobsen was able to make up ground during the final stints, getting within a second of the race-winning AF Corse of Ben Barnicoat.

 At the start of November, it was announced that Jakobsen would pair up with George Kurtz and Colin Braun in that winter's Asian Le Mans Series, driving for the Algarve Pro Racing-run CrowdStrike Racing team.
 There, victories at Sepang and Yas Marina gave the trio the AsLMS title.

 2024

 At the start of 2024, Jakobsen and CrowdStrike Racing by APR took part in the 24 Hours of Daytona, finishing second after losing out in a late battle with Christian Rasmussen.
 Thereafter, Jakobsen remained with Cool Racing's ELMS outfit in 2024, being partnered by silver-ranked Lorenzo Fluxá and Super Formula champion Ritomo Miyata in the LMP2 Pro class.
-At the opening round in Barcelona, the Dane inherited the lead due to a fast pit stop and held on to win.
+At the opening round in Barcelona, Jakobsen inherited the lead due to a fast pit stop and held on to win.
 Jakobsen found himself leading once again at Le Castellet, though his race was ended by a gearbox failure with 43 minutes to go.
 A crash for substitute teammate Paul-Loup Chatin with an LMP3 car at Imola and two points finishes later, the team were out of the title fight.
-However, the #37 team would take third in the drivers' standings after a controlled display at Portimão, as Jakobsen managed his gap to the title-winning #14 AO by TF crew.
+However, the No. 37 team would take third in the drivers' standings after a controlled display at Portimão, as Jakobsen managed his gap to the title-winning No. 14 AO by TF crew.

+Jakobsen once again entered the Asian Le Mans Series going into the winter, driving for Algarve Pro with Valerio Rinicella and Michael Jensen.
+The trio dominated, winning a race each at Sepang, Dubai, and Abu Dhabi.
+At the final race, a fourth place was enough to clinch the title.